tpauldike/Fix_My_Code_Challenge/0x00-challenge/README.md

 size = parseInt(process.argv[2], 16)
 ```
 The above line of code made the program to print a square of size 15 rather than 10, when 10 was passed as the argument.
-Compare with my codes to see what I changed; if you know what hexadecimals are, read a little about `parseInt` in `javascript` to understand what really happened there.
+Compare this to what I have in my code to see what I changed; if you know what hexadecimals are, read a little about `parseInt` in `javascript` to understand what really happened there.